lutebarnett/finalproject/README.md

 ### **Why?**

-We are reviving the single player experience but we decied to make the game more interesting so now there is a story.
+We are reviving the single player experience but we decided to make the game more interesting so now there is a story.
+This is done by combining two different types of games, the classic minesweeper game and the RPG genre.
+By combining two different games, this creates a brand new experience.
+WE give the player greater satisfaction by combining the core elements of both a minesweeper game and a RPG game.

 ### **How?**